A Cleverbot API wrapper for Python with asynchronous functionality.

 Conversations are like mini Cleverbots so you can pass in anything that Cleverbot takes as keyword arguments including key.
 The values you don’t pass in excluding the cleverbot state will be taken from the originating Cleverbot.

-Normally conversations get saved in cb.conversations as a list but if you want to manage them more easily you can pass in a name as the first argument to every conversation you create which will turn cb.conversations into a dictionary with the name as the key and the conversation as the value.
+If you want to manage your conversations more easily you can pass in a name as the first argument to every conversation you create which will turn Cleverbot.conversations into a dictionary with the name as the key and the conversation as the value.
 Trying to mix both named and nameless conversations will result in an error.

 If something goes wrong with the request such as an invalid API key an APIError will be raised containing the error message or if you’ve defined a timeout and don’t get a reply within the defined amount of seconds you’ll get a Timeout.